Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm

 Our work contributes to human behavior research during catastrophic events, aiming to obtain a deeper understanding of people's adaptation and resilience to natural disasters by industry sector.
 Specifically, our work provides insights into which types of human movements are prioritized (e.g., those related to basic needs such as food, water, and shelter) and which are strategically reduced.
 Our findings about the predictability of movements into and out of census tracts can also aid emergency planning and disaster management for future extreme weather events.
 In short, our approach of using multilayer mobility networks to study the reduction, prioritization, and predictability of human movements categorized by industry sector broadens the understandings of how people adapt their mobility during situations of heightened risk.

 This paper is organized as follows.
-In Section \ref{sec:methods}, we present our methodology for developing multilayer networks in which layers encode movement categories defined according to industry sectors.
-In Section~\ref{sec:results}, we present our main findings that characterize the storm's impact on network connectivity including the node degrees which encode cumulative flows into and out of census tracts.
-Finally, we discuss and summarize this work in Section \ref{sec:discussion}.
+In Section \ref{sec:results}, we introduce our main results which include methodology to construct multilayer mobility networks (Section~\ref{sec:network_creation}) and investigations into the storm's impact on the reduction / prioritization of, and predictability of sector-specific movements (Sections \ref{sec:impact}--\ref{sec:census}).
+In Section, \ref{sec:discussion} we discuss and summarize this work.
+Methods are are presented in Section~\ref{sec:methods}.